GideonWolfe/thumbnail-pipeline/README.md

 Once the thumbnail has been written, the filepath is written as a datapoint into InfluxDB along with a timestamp and location of the camera (we would definitely want more metrics here)

+This is not currently dockerized because I don't want to constantly be recording images during testing.
+When I want to record, I just manually run `python3 rtsp-handler.py`.
+Could easily be dockerized in the future.

 ## influxDB

 InfluxDB is a time series database.
 For this demo I set up a "fathom" bucket with a measurement called "filepaths" to which the image filepaths are written by the `feed_handler`.
 No config necessary here, everything defined in the compose file. `./influx/data/` will be created to store influx data persistently.